mbabynames search ✿

 Leland George

-Leland ("noble and strong") and George ("farmer").
+Leland ("meadow land") and George ("farmer").
 Two distinct meanings that create a name with range.
 George (1 syllable) provides a firm close after the longer Leland.

 Leland Hayes

-Leland carries the meaning "noble and strong" while Hayes brings "hedged area".
+Leland carries the meaning "meadow land" while Hayes brings "hedged area".
 Said together, Leland Hayes has both weight and warmth.
 Hayes (1 syllable) provides a firm close after the longer Leland.

 Leland Wade

-Leland ("noble and strong") and Wade ("river crossing").
+Leland ("meadow land") and Wade ("river crossing").
 Two distinct meanings that create a name with range.
 Wade (1 syllable) provides a firm close after the longer Leland.

 Flowing and rhythmic